 AAA said it was surprised to find that detergent additives made such an impact on gasoline quality.
 The group is now urging drivers to use a gasoline that meets Top Tier standards for engine cleanliness and performance.

 “Among brands tested, non-Top Tier gasolines caused 19 times more engine deposits than Top Tier brands after just 4,000 miles of simulated driving.
 Such carbon deposits are known to reduce fuel economy, increase emissions and negatively impact vehicle performance, particularly on newer vehicles.”

 Every service station that sells Top Tier fuel must add the detergent package to all grades of gasoline.

 According to AAA, Top Tier gasoline costs an average of three cents more per gallon, but money expert Clark Howard says it doesn’t have to be more expensive.

 “The most important thing about the report is that many of the nation’s giants of gas discounting sell Top Tier gasoline, including Costco and QuikTrip,” Clark said.
 “There are many who decide to buy gas only at major oil company stations believing their gas to be superior.
 However, you can have what the study finds is the best gas at the lowest prices.”

 Where do you find Top Tier fuel options?
 They’re all over!
 According to Top Tier, about a third of gas stations meet its fuel quality standards.

-Here are the Top Tier licensed retail brands, as of April 2018:
+Here are the Top Tier licensed retail brands in the United States: